 To my merriment, I had several Ali Baba Watermelon volunteers this year.
 They had the opportunity to hide in some tall grass last year and missed being harvested.
 The sneaky devils spewed their seeds everywhere when the bush hog ran them over!

 Our Guidelines for Dealing with Volunteer Plants

 1) Strict Rotation of Crops

-Strict crop rotation is used here on Fairhaven Farm.
+Strict crop rotation is used here on our farm.
 This is just one component in the maintenance and improvement of our soil’s health.
-Our garden is 100′ x 50′ and several raised beds and containers.
-For me, managing all of it requires keeping a garden journal.
-I have been impressed with the records I’ve been able to keep this year because of The Gardening Notebook from SchneiderPeeps.
-I recommend this notebook to all of my gardening friends and family.
+Our garden is a 100′ x 50′ traditional row garden and several raised beds and containers.

 It’s vital to your present and future garden health to remove any diseased plant.
-Our farm is an organic, non-gmo farm.
-This means we don’t use any chemicals.
-About half of our garden is covered in 3″- 6″ of deep mulch, hopefully we’ll have the whole thing done by next year.
-You know how the best laid plans go!
+Our farm is an organic, non-GMO farm.
+This means we don’t use any chemicals or GMO seeds.

 3) Did we like the crop